Systematic Analysis and Comparison of Security Advice as Datasets: Document Summaries

 As such, these are high-level guidelines (i.e., lacking in technical detail) that cover a wide variety of IoT security topics.
 The first three guidelines are intentionally ordered first to signal their priority as those that the DCMS suggests may have the greatest and immediate security impact for a stakeholder.
 Each of the 13 guidelines follow a basic four-part structure as we now summarize.

-\textit{ (1) Guideline Title.} A short title conveys each guideline's primary topic and general direction, compacted to fit on one line.
+\paragraph{(1) Guideline Title.} A short title conveys each guideline's primary topic and general direction, compacted to fit on one line.
 The title is not always representative of the full recommendation given in the longer description.
 We refer to the title as the \textit{guideline category}, generally representing the guideline's theme.

-\textit{(2) Guideline Description.} For each guideline, a pink box highlights the core guideline text.
+\paragraph{(2) Guideline Description.} For each guideline, a pink box highlights the core guideline text.
 The description conveys the key part of each guideline (or entire guideline if short), expressing what is intended for the advice follower to achieve.
 This text is the primary focus of our analysis.
-For example, DCMS-5 has description: \begin{displayquote} \textit{Security-sensitive data, including any remote management and control, should be encrypted in transit, appropriate to the properties of the technology and usage.
-All keys should be managed securely.} \end{displayquote} The description apparently aims to express the goal of the guideline more than \textit{how} to follow it, consistent with the document positioning the guidelines as ``\textit{outcome-focused, rather than prescriptive}'' \cite{DCMScodeOfPractice}, which suggests to us non-actionability.
-(Table~\ref{tab:definitions} gives explicit definitions of a few basic terms as used herein.)
-However this appears to contradict other positioning of the guidelines as ``\textit{practical steps}'', which we associate with actionability.
+For example, DCMS-5 has description:

+\begin{displayquote} \textit{Security-sensitive data, including any remote management and control, should be encrypted in transit, appropriate to the properties of the technology and usage.
+All keys should be managed securely.} \end{displayquote}

+The description apparently aims to express the goal of the guideline more than \textit{how} to follow it, consistent with the document positioning the guidelines as ``\textit{outcome-focused, rather than prescriptive}'' \cite{DCMScodeOfPractice}, which suggests to us non-actionability.\footnote{ Table~\ref{tab:definitions} gives explicit definitions of a few basic terms as used herein. } However, this appears to contradict other positioning of the guidelines as ``\textit{practical steps}'', which we associate with actionability.

-\textit{(3) Further Description/Explanation.} Supporting text accompanying each guideline gives a non-technical explanation of rationale, why the guideline is important, or what common problem it addresses.
+\paragraph{(3) Further Description/Explanation.} Supporting text accompanying each guideline gives a non-technical explanation of rationale, why the guideline is important, or what common problem it addresses.
 In a few cases this text notes additional avenues to solving a general problem.
 In some cases it expands on the guideline description; in others it goes off in independent directions.

-\textit{(4) Guideline Footnote.} Two of the 13 guidelines have a brief footnotes section giving a short list of references indicating external sources for supplementary information, or further clarification of some aspect (e.g., the meaning of ``competent industry bodies'' \cite{DCMScodeOfPractice}, mentioning GSMA \cite{GSMA} and the IoT Security Foundation \cite{IoTSF}).
+\paragraph{(4) Guideline Footnote.} Two of the 13 guidelines have a brief footnotes section giving a short list of references indicating external sources for supplementary information, or further clarification of some aspect (e.g., the meaning of ``competent industry bodies'' \cite{DCMScodeOfPractice}, mentioning GSMA \cite{GSMA} and the IoT Security Foundation \cite{IoTSF}).

 The document's end has more explanation for 6 of the guidelines, aiming to address frequent questions and positioning these as ``additional explanatory notes'' \cite{DCMScodeOfPractice}, perhaps suggesting that they are not needed in order to carry out the main advice.
 These sometimes include further advice or context on why the guideline is important.